unlim-int-soumya/Lab-2A/README.md

 # What are some cases where directly using the GPIO might be a better choice than using the PIO hardware?
+We can use Bit-Bangling in tasks that require slower protocols.
+We can use IRQ-based bit banging on simpler embedded systems.
+LEDs and push buttons are the most common applications for software GPIO access.

 # How do you get data into a PIO state machine?
 The OSR serves as a holding place for data entering the state machine through the TX FIFO.
 Data is loaded into the OSR one 32-bit